A derived isometry theorem for constructible sheaves on $\mathbb{R}$: Applications

 \subsection{Example : projection from the circle}

-We aim here to explain and compute an explicit example that was pointed to us by Justin Curry, that is two simple projections from the euclidean circle to the real line.
-Understanding this example has been at the origin of our reflexions.
+We aim here to explain and compute an explicit example that was pointed to us by Justin Curry.
+It consists of two simple maps from the euclidean circle to the real line.
+Understanding this example has been at the origin of our work.
 It is simple yet general enough to exhibit the phenomenons and issues that can happen with the matchings of graded barcodes.

 Let $\mathbb{S}^1 = \{(x,y) \in \R^2 \mid x^2 + y^2 = 1 \}$ be the one dimensional circle seen as a sub-manifold in $\R^2$.
 Let $f : \mathbb{S}^1 \to \R$ be the first coordinate projection and $g : \mathbb{S}^1 \to \R $ be the constant map with value zero.
 Let $F=\Rr f_*\kk_{\mathbb{S}^1}$ and $G=\Rr g_*\kk_{\mathbb{S}^1}$.
-Since $\|f - g\|= 1$, the stability theorem by Kashiwara and Schapira~\cite{Kash18} implies :
+Since $\|f - g\|= 1$, the stability theorem by Kashiwara and Schapira~\cite[theorem 2.7]{Kash18} implies :